Would you like to spend an unforgettable holiday enjoying pristine beaches and a colourful sea?

 You have to leave your car in the Porto Coda Cavallo village car parks and proceed to the beach on foot for 10 minutes.
-Many people park their car along a dirt road next to the beach, but during the summer season is not allowed, and you’ll be fined.
+Many people park their car along a dirt road next to the beach, but during the summer season is not allowed, you’ll be fined.

 6. Cala Suaraccia beach

 This small beach with white sand and turquoise water, also known as “Farfalle beach“, is located in front of the islands of Tavolara and Molara, in a beautiful natural environment, surrounded by dense vegetation.

 Beach services: bar, toilet, umbrellas-deck chairs for rent, dinghy boats for rent, diving centre.
 It’s located along the Capo Coda Cavallo road, 3 km after Cala Brandinchi and 800 meters from Salina Bamba.

 7. Molara Island Natural Pools

 Molara is a small island right in front of Cala Suaraccia, well known for its incredible sea.
 However, its southwestern part boasts a stretch of stunning turquoise and clear water surrounded by a deep blue colour renowned as “Natural Pools of Molara“.

-If you have time, it’s worth renting a dinghy boat at Cala Suaraccia and spending here a couple of hours.
+If you have time, it’s worth renting a dinghy boat at Cala Suaraccia and spending a couple of hours here.
 Although Molara is a private Island, there’s a basic dock next to an old house that allows stopping at Cala del Pastore, where you’ll find a little sandy beach (close to the natural pools).

 8. Punta Est Beach